edirpedro/acf-flexible-content-modal/readme.txt

 == Changelog ==

 = 1.1.5 =
-* Added a feature to indicate which FC field has error messages.
+* Added a feature to indicate which FC layout field have error messages.

 = 1.1.4 =
 * Fixed ACF Tooltips and Popups.